By: Susan Dugdale | Last modified: 11-28-2022

-Make yourself an adaptable template using the core elements listed above that you can use whatever the situation you are in.
+Make yourself an adaptable template using the core content elements listed above that you can use whatever the situation you are in.

 With repetition you'll gain the confidence to speak for yourself concisely and cohesively.
-The temptation to succumb to a fit of the blithers will have vanished!
+You'll find the temptation to succumb to a fit of the blithers will have vanished!
+(Thank goodness!)